 However, even if a homeschooling program is based entirely online, it does not mean it falls within the jurisdiction of online schools.
 Thankfully, there are plenty of wonderful homeschooling curricula available solely as online platforms.
 These programs are not guided by schools and are at the parents’ discretion in terms of lessons, pacing, reports, and more.
 Parents will still need to make certain they align with their state laws, however, beyond those requirements, the parents are welcome to choose how and when to homeschool!

-Here are a few key points with online homeschool programs.
+Here are a few key points about online homeschool programs.

 - The parent is considered the teacher